kerwincsc/kerwincsc.github.io/tmux/tmux-conf.rst

    bind C-a send-prefix
    # Set allow-rename to off to prevent auto-rename
+   set-option -g allow-rename off
+   # make the index of windows start at 1
+   set -g base-index 1
+   # make the index of pane start at 1
-   set-option -g allow-rename off set -g base-index 1 set -g pane-base-index 1
+   set -g pane-base-index 1

    set -g @plugin 'tmux-plugins/tpm'